danielbodnar/awesome-stars/README.md

 ## ipfs

+- [wabarc/wayback](https://github.com/wabarc/wayback) - An archiving tool with an IM-style interface that prioritizes privacy and accessibility, integrated with various archival services including Internet Archive, archive.today, IPFS, Telegraph, and file
 - [ipdr/ipdr](https://github.com/ipdr/ipdr) - 🐋 IPFS-backed Docker Registry
 - [FileNation/FileNation](https://github.com/FileNation/FileNation) - The simplest way to send your files around the world using IPFS. ✏️ 🗃
 - [IceFireDB/IceFireDB](https://github.com/IceFireDB/IceFireDB) - @IceFireLabs -&gt; IceFireDB is a database built for web3.0 It strives to fill the gap between web2 and web3.0 with a friendly database experience, making web3 application data storage more convenient